-The Faroese government has some off-balance-sheet activities and is exposed to public companies' debt.
-Overall, these are assessed as self-supporting, so we do not include their debt into the government's NDID ratio.
+The Faroese government has some off-balance-sheet activities and is exposed to public companies' debt amounting DKK2.7 billion at year-end 2022.
+Overall, the company in charge of the tunnels is assessed as self-supporting, so we do not include their debt into the government's NDID ratio.
 The most noteworthy of these activities is a state-owned project company executing the construction of two tunnel projects (Eysturoy and Sandoyar).
-The Faroese government has provided a minimum revenue guarantee estimated at DKK54 million in 2022 for the benefit of the company.
+The Faroese government has provided a minimum traffic revenue guarantee of DKK54 million in 2022 for the benefit of the company.
 The tunnel project company is 100%-owned by the government, and we consider it a contingent liability.